Nelson Weiper

-Nelson Felix Patrick Weiper (born 17 March 2005) is a German professional footballer who plays as a forward for Mainz 05.
+Nelson Felix Patrick Weiper (born 17 March 2005) is a German professional footballer who plays as a forward for Bundesliga club Mainz 05.

 Club career

-Weiper is a product of the youth academy of Mainz 05, having joined as a U8.
+Weiper is a product of the youth academy of Mainz 05, having joined as an U8.
 Working his way up all their youth categories, he signed a professional contract with the club on 18 March 2022.
-He made his senior and Bundesliga as a late substitute with Mainz in a 2–1 loss to Freiburg on 1 October 2022.
-He won the 2022 U17 Fritz Walter Medal, and award for the most outstanding German youth prospect in their age group.
+He made his senior debut in the Bundesliga as a late substitute for Mainz in a 2–1 loss to Freiburg on 1 October 2022.
+He won the 2022 U17 Fritz Walter Medal, an award for the most outstanding German youth prospect in their age group.
+He played a huge part in helping the Mainz 05 U19 side win the U19 Bundesliga in the 2022–23 season.

+On 24 February 2023, Weiper netted his first senior Bundesliga goal in a 4–0 win over Borussia Mönchengladbach.

 International career

 Weiper is a youth international for Germany, having played for the Germany U17s and U18s.
 He was prolific with the U17s, scoring 13 goals in 15 games.

 Personal life

-Weiper was born in Germany to a German father and Albanian mother.
+Weiper was born in Germany to a German father and an Albanian mother from the city of Kuçovë.
 His brother, Henrik, is also a footballer and youth international for Albania and Kosovo.